yetanotherco/aligned_layer/docs/guides/2_integrating_aligned_into_your_application.md

 aligned get-vk-commitment --input <path_to_input_file>
 ```

-The following is an example of how to call the `verifyBatchInclusionMethod` from the Aligned ServiceManager contract in your smart contract.
+The following is an example of how to call the `verifyBatchInclusionMethod` from the `AlignedServiceManager` contract in your smart contract.

 ```solidity
 contract YourContract {